secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 > **What's the issue with this implementation?**
 >
 > The goal of LogMeIn is to try to improve user experience in the Web3 space.
-Instead of remember a username and password, you just own an NFT.
-However, there are several issues with this specific implementation that falls short of that goal if we were to launch this as a production-ready application.
+Instead of having to remember a username and password, you just need to own an NFT.
+However, there are several issues with this implementation that falls short of that goal if we were to launch this as a production-ready application.
 We will discuss two categories of problems: usability and security.
 >
 > Usability:
-> - The app that the user wishes to sign into needs to work with Logmein.
+> - The app that the user wishes to log into needs to work with Logmein.
 This raises immediate questions about adoption.
-> - The user experience is not really easier than a traditional Web2 solution, such as a password manager.
-The user needs to create a permit to grant LogMeIn permission to accept the private Metadata.
+> - User experience is not easier than a traditional Web2 solution, such as a password manager.
+The user needs to create a permit to grant LogMeIn permission to view the private Metadata.
 The user is likely to need a Web3 wallet for this.
 The user also needs to acquire an NFT, and remember which NFT corresponds to which login.
 They could, of course, use a single NFT for all their logins.
-But that risks losing access to their accounts if they lose access to their NFT.
+But that risks losing access to all their accounts if they lose access to the NFT.
-> - A valid criticism is whether using private/public keys this way is overengineering.
-Why not just store the username and password in the metadata?
+> - A valid criticism is whether using digital signatures is overengineering.
+Why not just store usernames and passwords in the metadata?
 This may also solve the adoption problem mentioned above.
-Additionally, simpler is generally better as it reduces the surface area of attack.
+Additionally, simpler implementations are generally better as this reduces the surface area of attack.
 >
 > Security:
 > - The user needs to trust LogMeIn.
-After LogMeIn signs the message from SecretBook, it possesses a signature that can be used to log in without the user's authorization.
+After LogMeIn signs a message from SecretBook, it possesses a signature that can be used to log in without the user's authorization.
 For example, it can sell the signature to an adversary.
-Note that the user may not even be aware that they had just been compromised, making it a "silent attack".
+Note that the user cannot easily tell if they had just been compromised, making this a "silent attack".
-> - This is why we have Secretbook generating a random plaintext message to be signed for each log in.
-This way, the only way LogMeIn can gain unauthorized access is if it uses the signautre to log in before the user does.
-The advantage here is that the user will be aware that they have just been compromised, ie: a "loud attack".
+> - In our case, Secretbook generates a random plaintext message for signature for each log in attempt.
+This way, the only way LogMeIn can gain unauthorized access is if it uses the signature before the user does.
+The advantage here is that the user will know if they are compromised, ie: a "loud attack", as they will have a failed login.
 > - However, this doesn't really solve the problem.
 LogMeIn still has the private key of the NFT keypair.
 It can make another request to Secretbook, create a new signature, and sign in without the user's authorization.
-What if the user generates a new keypair after each log in attempt?
+The user could try to address this by changing the NFT keypair after each log in attempt.
 Unfortunately, LogMeIn still possesses the user's query permit.
-The user can of course, revoke the permit and change their NFT keypair after every log in atttempt.
+The user can of course, revoke the permit and change their NFT keypair after every log in attempt.
 But this raises the question about usability, including paying for the gas fees of two transactions for every log in attempt.
-> - LogMeIn can of course be a local client installed by the user, whose code is open source (auditable).
-This helps as the signing process no longer needs to be trustless.
-However, it does not help with usability.
-Additionally, the world process of cryptographically signing messages becomes quite redundant without the need for trustlessness.
+> - LogMeIn can of course be a local client installed by the user, where it is in control of the data, eliminating the issues of trust.
+However, the whole process of cryptographically signing messages becomes redundant without the need for trustlessness.

-So, it may not be entirely unfair to criticize LogMeIn that it is overengineered, has a large surface area of attack, requires trusting a party, and doesn't improve user experience.
+So, one may criticize LogMeIn that it is overengineered, has a large surface area of attack, requires trusting a party, and doesn't improve user experience.
 But then, if it were production-ready, we would have taken this idea further, rather than making a Secret Box.
-The idea of this box is to showcase implementing cryptography at a contract level.
-Thanks to this we showed you how we can implement assymetric cryptography in contracts.
-Note that query permits are largely based on these concepts.
-It is a real example of applying cryptography at the application level.

-We hope you will push the boundaries by using cryptography in your contracts, and if you chose to do so, we hope this box also illustrates the need to have a very keen eye on vulnerabilities when doing so.
+This box is for teaching purposes.
+We showed you that you can implement asymmetric cryptography in contracts.
+We also hope this box also illustrates the need to have a very keen eye on vulnerabilities when doing so.

+But if you understand this, you have a powerful tool in your arsenal.
+For instance, query permits are largely based on these concepts, and is a real world example of applying cryptography at the application level.

 > **Additional exercises**
 >
 > Streamline the front end to be more suitable for a user-facing application.
 >
-> Change the design such that a keypair is created when minting an NFT.
+> Change the design such that a keypair is created when a new NFT is minted.
 With this, all NFTs will have a keypair stored in its metadata (unlike our implementation, where newly minted NFTs have no keypairs).
-This way, users do not need to create a keypair on newly minted NFTs before using them.
+>
+> When we instantiate our contract, it set this config: `config::public_owner = Some(true)`.
+You could argue that it fails the purpose of using LogMeIn if we allow anyone to view the owner of the NFT.
+We did this for convenience; allowing our query function to retrieve the full list of NFTs minted.
+It is hard understand what is happening when everything is hidden.
+For a proper implementation, you should mint NFTs where `config::public_owner = Some(false)`.
+You can try instantiating a contract with this config instead.
+Remember to update the `.env` files too.
 >
 > Solve any of the problems we just discussed in "What's the issue with this implementation"?